- What is breast augmentation surgery?

 Myth 2: Breast augmentation surgery leaves no scars

 All types of plastic surgery will leave some degree of scarring.
 Fortunately, most incisions heal to a fine line, and most surgeons, including an experienced surgeon like Dr. Bernard Beldholm, do an excellent job to strategically place incisions to minimize the appearance of scarring.
-Visit this page to learn more about surgical scars and scar healing.

 Myth 3: Breast implants make you look “fake”